 Funding for Innovative Video Games and Game Engines: NRC IRAP

 The National Research Council (NRC)’s Industrial Research Assistance Program (IRAP) is a business research grant offered through the Canadian federal government designed to support the research and development process of innovative made-in-Canada technologies with a level of technical risk and uncertainty.
-This program would be relevant to those developing an innovative new game or software that is seeking to have its research and development supported through government incentives like small business loans Canada.
-The intellectual property (IP) created as a result of the project would stay with the applicant.
+This program would be relevant to those developing an innovative new game or software that is seeking to have its research and development supported through government incentives.
+The intellectual property (IP) created during the project must stay with the applicant.

 Amount: Grants of up to 60-80% of internal labour costs and subcontractor expenses.